By Jeremy McDonald

 It was actually one of those moments screwing around at practice one day that Tinney was hitting nine-feet in the Vault that he could do some serious damage along with 100 meter and 4×100 meter events.

 “Then I started jumping like ‘whatever I’ll do this’, I went over nine-foot and ‘ah I might try this’.
-With practice, I started to get better and I realize that it’s something for me and it just kind of stuck with me,” “I think the biggest part of my success is wanting to break the school record.
+With practice, I started to get better and I realize that it’s something for me and it just kind of stuck with me,” said Tinney.
+“I think the biggest part of my success is wanting to break the school record.
 I knew 12’8 and I was like ‘I can do this this year’.

 “So I think that’s what pushed me the most is striving to get that record.”